bnf/nginx_cache/README.rst

         perl_require purge.pm;
     }

-And in your php location you need to configure the desired cache behaviour:
+And in your php location block you need to configure the desired cache behaviour:

 .. code-block:: nginx